What is a Senior Care Advisor?

-However, senior care advocates must be knowledgeable regarding the needs of seniors in the areas of health care, financial assistance and resources for day-to-day living.
+Senior care advisors must be knowledgeable regarding the needs of seniors in the areas of health care, financial assistance and resources for day-to-day living.

 It is not unusual for someone in the family to act as an advocate for an older family member.
 Often a parent, grandparent or other older loved one becomes too ill to manage things on his own.
 When a family member steps in and takes over the care of the senior, he is acting as the care advocate for his loved one.

-The responsibility of acting as the care advocate for a senior family member is far greater than simply taking him to a doctor's appointment or picking up a filled prescription from the pharmacy.
-The role of the care advocate entails making sure that everything regarding the senior's medical care is taken care of correctly.
+The responsibility of acting as the care advisor for a senior family member is far greater than simply taking him to a doctor's appointment or picking up a filled prescription from the pharmacy.
+The role of the care advisor entails making sure that everything regarding the senior's medical care is taken care of correctly.

-Some of the responsibilities of a Senior Care Advocate include:
+Some of the responsibilities of a Senior Care Advisor include:

 Everything regarding Medicare, Medicaid and supplemental secondary insurance coverage, limitations and benefits